 If employees do not understand their responsibilities and CSR's obligations, they must seek guidance from their manager or CSR Legal.

 All CSR employees have an obligation to understand and work within these requirements.
-The Company will provide the training necessary.
+CSR will provide the training necessary.

-CSR employees working in company operations outside Australia must follow local legal requirements, including responsibilities for individual rights, safety, health, the environment and the community.
-Where these are less stringent than the standards prescribed by Australian law or international protocols, CSR employees should strive to follow relevant Australian standards.
-If employees do not understand their responsibilities and the CSR's obligations, they must seek guidance from their manager or CSR Legal.
+CSR people working in company operations outside Australia must follow local legal requirements, including responsibilities for individual rights, safety, health, the environment and the community.
+Where these are less stringent than the standards prescribed by Australian law or international protocols, CSR people should strive to follow relevant Australian standards.
+If employees do not understand their responsibilities and CSR's obligations, they must seek guidance from their manager or CSR Legal.

 More details are available in the CSR Trade Practices Policy, and the CSR WHSE Policy